esmini/esmini/README.md

 ## Background

-The purpose of this implementation was to explore and get familiar with the emerging [OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/) data format.
+The purpose of this implementation (started 2018) was initially to explore and get familiar with the emerging [OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/) data format.
 The development aimed at supporting various platforms such as Windows, Mac, Linux, and Android.
-Tool integration and portability were high priorities, the project outcomes should be capable of incorporation in native C++ applications as well as other frameworks like Unity3D (C#) and MATLAB/Simulink, among many others.
+Tool integration and portability were high priorities.
+It should be easy to use for native C++ applications as well as other frameworks like Unity3D (C#) and MATLAB/Simulink, among many others.
+Initially, focus was more on features than quality.

-Although allowed by the license this implementation is not primarily intended for production use.
-The code was developed ad hoc to answer research questions connected with the ongoing project.
-Therefore, code quality, as expected from standard production applications, is lacking when it comes to clarity, structure, comments, error handling and coding guidelines.

-Since the Simulation Scenarios project is closed, no formal support should be expected from the initial contributors.

-Nevertheless, regarding the above stated limitations, it was decided to release the code as is, as a public outcome from the project.
-It can hopefully serve as guidance or just inspiration for those aspiring to build similar tools, or even get accustomed with the OpenSCENARIO format.
-And of course, all contributions to further development are welcome!
+Since then the purpose has grown, contributing to the spread and harmonization of OpenSCENARIO. esmini is also being used in other applications and test platforms.
+It grows slowly but steady, both in terms of functionality and quality, e.g. documentation, code refactorizations, continuous integration including static code analysis, and test coverage on both unit and application levels.

 ## Binaries and demos
 Windows, Linux and Mac supported